mayant15/browim/README.md

 # browim

-A Neovim extension to browse web pages as Markdown.
+A Neovim plugin to browse web pages as Markdown.

 ## Requirements